 Stepping off the plane in Darwin, one descends into the maelstrom of Darwin airport.
-It’s a model of Australian transport planning where Government guesses approximately how many people it thinks will use the airport in five years time, then develops an entirely new oil industry and some new mines and finally takes twice as long to build it as planned.
-Hence it is already too small before it is even finished.
-Perfect; it can join Sydney’s roads and railways as an example of political foresight.
+It’s a model of Australian transport planning where Government guesses approximately how many people it thinks will use the airport in five years time, then having redeveloped the airport to accomodate the planned numbers.

 Darwin, more than 26 years after I “permanently” departed, and years after my last long visit, is bizarrely familiar.

-The airport is full, literally, with Darwinâ€™s mixture of human hundreds and thousands; the terminal is teeming with black, brown and brindle from every corner of the world, every profession and every attitude.
+The airport is full, literally, with Darwin’s mixture of human hundreds and thousands; the terminal is teeming with black, brown and brindle from every corner of the world, every profession and every attitude.
 Tourists, rednecks, hippies, professionals, public service, oil industry.

 I head for David Cooper’s flat in Nightcliff.
 David and I shared a house together in Darwin in 1986 and have remained firm friends through Simpson Desert trips, a multitude of partners, jobs and changes of residence.
 On some foolish night over beer and pesto, long ago, I was created his daughter’s Godless Father, with the responsibility of making her irresponsible, corrupt and Godless.
 Sadly only the last succeeded and she remains a model citizen unlike all my erstwhile contemporaries who are all Godless communists, fornicators, and conservationists.

 David, like Darwin, changes little.
 At 56 he owns two plastic spoons, a broken boom box, 3 CDs, five milk crates, a saucepan for boiling water and three sets of sheets.
 Not one shred of wifi microwaves has ever passed his door and to communicate with the world he uses semaphore.
 The ultimate conservationist, he puts us latte and chardonnay sipping neo-conservationists to shame.
-But, crucially, his house is full of beer and other essentials
+But, crucially, his house is full of beer, coffee and other essentials

 There are more than 60 nationalities living in Darwin.
-It’s very multicultural communities with a highly visible Aboriginal presence but it’s also home to one of the most redneck, racist Governments in Australia, both historically and currently; hard to believe given the profile of the Queensland, WA and Federal Governments.
+It’s very multicultural communities with a highly visible Aboriginal presence but it’s also home to one of the most redneck, racist Governments in Australia, both historically and currently; something hard to believe given the profile of the Queensland, WA and Federal Governments.

 The most visible changes to Darwin are Mitchell St where hordes of backpackers check each other out and estimate, from beneath the effects of eight Coronas, their chances of a one night stand.
 Failing that they can compete in projectile vomiting the dollars they have just earned.